jdlph/Path4GMNS/README.md

 ## Getting Started
 ### Download the Test Data Set
-A sample data set with five different networks are provided.
+A sample data set with six different networks are provided.
 You can manually retrieve each individual test network from [here](https://github.com/jdlph/Path4GMNS/tree/master/data) or use the built-in helper function to automatically download the whole data set.

 ```python
 import path4gmns as pg